-I’m the President of Power On With Limb Loss.
+I’m the founder and Executive Director of Power On With Limb Loss.

 Following an accident on a motorcycle, I chose to have my foot amputated.
 The fear and anxiety about losing my foot was relieved by a peer visitor who challenged me to do any, and everything, that I had done before I lost of my foot.
 I want to make sure that every amputee has the experience of having a peer visitor to talk to, ask questions, and be empowered by.

-In addition to peer visits for recent amputeers, we also provide monthly support meetings, Conferences, and physical activities to help empower amputees to challenge themselves and find new ways of succeeding.
+In addition to peer visits for recent amputees, we also provide monthly support meetings, conferences, and physical activities to help empower amputees to challenge themselves and find new ways of succeeding.

 Becoming an Amputee

 I have been an amputee for almost 7 years.
-Since becoming an amputee I’ve been very active, I am a double certified peer visitor for Ampower and Amputee Coalition, and have planned several amputee events.
-I have ran sixteen 5ks, three Dirty Dash’s, multiple obstacle courses, and ran in two 5 miles in a relay race.
-To date my best is running two, Butte to Butte 10ks up and down hills.
+Since becoming an amputee I’ve been very active, I live life to the fullest!
+I have run sixteen 5ks, three Dirty Dash’s, multiple obstacle courses, and I ran two 5 mile segments in a relay race.
+To date, my personal best is running two, Butte to Butte 10ks up and down hills.
 Quite an accomplishment for a 64 year old amputee!
-I also have formed some teams with amputees, family, and friends for doing some of the 5k runs, the biggest team was 16 with 5 being amputees.
-I’ve realize that I am just getting started and on my way to planning bigger and better events!
+I have formed teams with amputees, family, and friends for doing some of the 5k runs, the biggest team was 16 with 5 being amputees.
+I realized that I am just getting started!

 Founding Power on with Limb Loss